ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 The first test, `py/test_transit.py::test_vpe[postgresql spoke1 -> transit 14d0604b-288b-40af-8e9a-5cf3021c333d.bn2a2uid0up8mv7mv2ig.private.databases.appdomain.cloud] ` is stating that the test will `ssh` into spoke1 and then execute a postgresql command against the DNS name of the postgresql instance 14d0604b-288b-40af-8e9a-5cf3021c333d.bn2a2uid0up8mv7mv2ig.private.databases.appdomain.cloud`.
 This instance has a {{site.data.keyword.vpe_short}} in the transit VPC.
 You will notice in a future step that this is through the VPC Virtual private endpoint gateway path.

-In the rest of the tutorial the highlights of the connectivity will be inspected using the {{site.data.keyword.cloud_notm}} console.

 ## Transit gateway
 {: #vpc-transit-power-transit-gateway}
 {: step}